DDNet-Team-Searcher/server/README.md

     emerge --ask dev-libs/protobuf

-or if you are normie who uses ubuntu
+or if you are a normie who uses ubuntu

     apt install protobuf-compiler
 and then you can run as any other rust program